DayouLL/dayouli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dayou Li/Shandong University"
+title: "Dayou Li - Shandong University"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html